 Avoid foam products (dubious durability and archival properties).
-Stay far, far away from Sintra (a lightweight, rigid board made from PVC—a plastic that off-gasses and is among the worst nightmares for archival conservation).
+Definitely avoid Sintra (a lightweight, rigid board made from PVC—an unstable plastic that poses serious problems for archival conservation).

 With prints below 20″ or so, you may be able to avoid mounting entirely.
 Work can be attached to an archival backing board (usually 4-ply museum board) either with paper corners, with a hinge of linen tape, or a hinge of paper and rice paste.
 These are the most conservation-friendly approaches, because they’re completely reversible.
 Damage to the matboard does not equal damage to the artwork.
 The tradeoff is that this type of attachment does not hold the print perfectly flat, the way mounting does.
 With some papers at some sizes you may find the waviness of the print objectionable.
 You may also find that the relative flatness of the print changes with the humidity.

 Considerations for framing small prints are much like those for large prints, although you don’t have to be so concerned about strength.
-You don’t need splined frame joints (although they’re still excellent), and you don’t absolutely need a strainer to hold the whole package together; you can get away with nails or framing points.
+You don’t need splined frame joints (although they look great), and you don’t absolutely need a strainer to hold the whole package together; you can get away with nails or framing points.

 What about Face-Mounting to Plexiglass?

 Short answer: Please, no.

 Longer answer: This was fashionable in the photography art world in the 1990s and 2000s, due to its fiercely minimalist and modern good looks.
 The problem with face-mounting is that the glazing is no longer protection for the artwork—it is the artwork.
 If you scratch the glazing, which is trivially easy to do, you’ve damaged the print.
 And the face-mounting process is absolutely permanent.
 It’s also expensive, with a high failure rate—a dubious cocktail of high risk and conspicuous consumption.
 If you’re not deterred, be sure to make friends with professional art movers, and with an insurance company that caters to the well-heeled.

 When You Receive an Unmounted Print